How to choose the right cloud provider for you in 6 steps

 How can a Cloud provider prove that they care about the data as much as you do?

-Routed was founded in 2016 in response to a growing demand for data centre hosting solutions.
-The company has data centres in Johannesburg and Cape Town.
+Routed was founded in 2016 in response to a growing demand for data center hosting solutions.
+The company has data centers in Johannesburg and Cape Town.